-Throwback to 2005, came a young girl to Southville Elizalde campus, home to successful homegrown Monarchs.
-Southville Alumna, Minkyoung Kyeong, a South Korean National, recently graduated Summa Cum Laude from one of Asia’s top-performing schools and South Korea’s prestigious SKY Universities – YONSEI.
+Throwback to 2005 when a young girl came to Southville Elizalde campus, home to successful homegrown Monarchs.
+Southville alumna, Minkyoung Kyeong, a South Korean National, recently graduated Summa Cum Laude from one of Asia’s top-performing schools and South Korea’s prestigious SKY Universities – YONSEI.
 It was a dream come true which started in her humble beginnings at Southville International School and Colleges.
 As a homegrown student, Minkyoung still recalls all the campuses that witnessed her youth and growth – a young woman achiever that she is today.
 Each Southville campus contributed to her upbringing both as a person and as a student in a global perspective.
-Meeting people from different races and cultures had her utmost interest, learning and growing with her classmates as her life was shaped in the halls of Southville, her second home.
+Meeting people from different races and cultures had her utmost interest, learning and growing with her classmates as her life was shaped in the halls of Southville.
 Holding a prestigious degree in International Studies, Minkyoung shared that the diversity of Southville’s community was instrumental in her intercultural understanding.

 “I took international studies in Yonsei because I was interested in working for international organizations.
 Southville helped me adapt to my course’s environment which has a great mix of international teaching staff and students.
 The issue I am most interested in is POVERTY and I want to contribute to eradicating it.
 As a way of contribution, I hope to specifically work with the education sector because I am a firm advocate of education-for-all.
 And it is even more crucial for those living in poverty, as it serves as an opportunity to get out of the situation they are trapped in.”

 In 2016, Minkyoung officially joined Yonsei University.
 The widely-regarded difficult and highly-competitive admission in South Korea’s SKY Universities, where Yonsei is one of, is what Minkyoung considers as the turning point of her student life.
-She was deep in preparation, navigated through the rigorous path she chose, and had never taken her eye off the ball.
-Content with such acceptance, lo and behold, what seemed to be her serious attitude to learning surprisingly put her at the top of everyone’s expectations, including herself, when she successfully completed her International Studies program and graduated summa cum laude.
+She was deep in preparation, navigated through the rigorous path she chose, and had never taken her eye off her goal.
+Her serious attitude to learning paid off as she successfully completed her International Studies program and graduated summa cum laude.
 She knew she made it to Yonsei through hard work.
 She knew it was taking classes seriously and the global preparedness of Southville that brought her to her dream university.
 But she never knew that she would reach this far with a SKY-high recognition of her intellect and global aspirations.
 She got a knack for reaching what she set herself to achieve – at a stretch, devoted to maintaining decent time management and self-discipline.

 Koreans are one of the top foreign enrollees in the Philippines according to the Bureau of Immigration (BIR) – primarily to learn English.
 With Southville as one of the top international schools in Manila, the competitive and demanding Korean education system from academics to extra curricular activities towards continuing education across many countries are met, navigating cultural environments.
 The highly-regarded global achievements of Korean nationals who had their international education in Southville represent the healthy and growing relationship between Philippines and South Korea in various customs and practices, needless to say, global education.
 With Southville’s international curriculum and at par educational programs, students from all over the world are guaranteed quality education that they can bring with them as they pursue their dream careers in the global arena.